 |

-This traffic camera is in Toronto, Canada, showing Lake Shore Boulevard at the Remembrance junction.
-The camera direction varies but when pointing west (as identified by a "Thumbnail"), Toronto trams may be visible.
+This traffic camera list is for Toronto, Canada.
+The selection in the Lake Shore Boulevard section at the Remembrance junction (camera 16) is of interest.
+The camera direction varies but when pointing west Toronto trams may be visible.
 In the centre of the view in mid-distance is the turning circle of route 509F at Lake Shore and Bathurst Loop, a short-working of the Harbourfront route 509 that runs from Union Station to Exhibition Loop, further along the road on the right of the view.
-The image updates about every 4-6 minutes with an automatic screen update every 2 minutes, but you may need to use refresh your browser.
+The selection at Park Lawn (camera 37) also shows trams.
+The images update about every 4-6 minutes, but you may need to use refresh your browser.

 The trolleybus system in Vancouver is the largest in Canada, past or present, with around 250 vehicles and over 20 routes.
 This set of traffic cameras is at the junction of Granville Street and Broadway.
 The east and west views give the best chance of seeing a trolleybus.
 The image update is irregular between about 8 and 20 minutes, and you need to use refresh your browser.
 Note that the time in Vancouver is GMT -7.